View Associated Notes

 - recording the names of the participants; and

-- recording the matters mentioned in A.49.4 and putting a copy of that record in the patient's medical records; and
+- recording the matters mentioned in AN.0.51 and putting a copy of that record in the patient's medical records; and

 - offering the patient (and the patient's carer, if appropriate and with the patient's agreement), and giving each other member of the team a summary of the conference; and